 As noted, without a party identification question, it was not possible to directly assess whether supporters of different political parties are affected by different partnerships in military missions.
 There is a suggestive hint across these results, however.
 With Conservative supporters tending to be disproportionately older, right-wing on socio-economic issues, and in Alberta, one plausible hypothesis that emerges from these findings is that the continentalism in support for the Conservatives extends to attitudes about peace operations.
-On the flip side, supporters of other political parties may be more sceptical about partnering with the United States on military missions.
+On the flip side, supporters of other political parties may be more skeptical about partnering with the United States on military missions.
 However, it would take a more systematic investigation to test this.

-Bibliography
+References

 Eichenberg, Richard C. 2003.
 “Gender Differences in Public Attitudes toward the Use of Force by the United States, 1990-2003.”
 International Security 28 (1): 110–41.

-Fitzsimmons, Scott, Allan Craigie, and Marc André Bodet.
+Fitzsimmons, Scott, Allan Craigie and Marc André Bodet.
 2014.
 “Canadian Public Opinion about the Military: Assessing the Influences on Attitudes toward Defence Spending and Participation in Overseas Combat Operations.”
-Canadian Journal of Political Science/Revue Canadienne de Science Politique 47 (3): 503–518. doi:10.1017/S0008423914000754.
+Canadian Journal of Political Science/Revue Canadienne de Science Politique 47 (3): 503–18. doi:10.1017/S0008423914000754.

-Fournier, Patrick, Fred Cutler, Stuart Soroka, Dietlind Stolle, and Éric Bélanger.
+Fournier, Patrick, Fred Cutler, Stuart Soroka, Dietlind Stolle and Éric Bélanger.
 2013.
 “Riding the Orange Wave: Leadership, Values, Issues, and the 2011 Canadian Election.”
 Canadian Journal of Political Science/Revue Canadienne de Science Politique 46 (4): 863–97. doi:10.1017/S0008423913000875.

-Gidengil, Elisabeth, André Blais, Joanna Everitt, Patrick Fournier, and Neil Nevitte.
+Gidengil, Elisabeth, André Blais, Joanna Everitt, Patrick Fournier and Neil Nevitte.
 2006.
 “Back to the Future?
 Making Sense of the 2004 Canadian Election Outside Quebec.”
 Canadian Journal of Political Science/Revue Canadienne de Science Politique 39 (1): 1–25. doi:10.1017/S0008423906060069.

-Gidengil, Elisabeth, André Blais, Richard Nadeau, and Neil Nevitte.
+Gidengil, Elisabeth, André Blais, Richard Nadeau and Neil Nevitte.
 2003.
 “Women to the Left?
 Gender Differences in Political Beliefs and Party Preferences.”
-In Women and Electoral Politics in Canada, edited by Manon Tremblay and Linda Trimble, 140–59.
+In Women and Electoral Politics in Canada, ed.
+Manon Tremblay and Linda Trimble.
 Toronto: Oxford University Press.

 Gravelle, Timothy B., Thomas J. Scotto, Jason Reifler, and Harold D. Clarke.
 2014.
 “Foreign Policy Beliefs and Support for Stephen Harper and the Conservative Party.”
 Canadian Foreign Policy Journal 20 (2): 111–30. doi:10.1080/11926422.2014.936477.